CambridgeDH/CDH-cookbook/beginner/python/Milestone-1-Tutorial-File-Looping.md

 def read_files():
     with os.scandir(targetdirectory) as currentfiles:
         for file in currentfiles:
-            if file.name.endswith(".txt"):
+            if file.name.endswith('.txt'):
                 print(file.name)
-                with open(file.path, "r") as currentfile:
+                with open(file.path, 'r') as currentfile:
                     print(currentfile.read())
 read_files()
 ```